LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

       $ kubectl get nodes
       # Stop k3s.
       $ sudo systemctl stop k3s
       # Set the date back manually.
-Or use a time synchornization program such as 'chronyd' or 'ntpd'.
+Or use a time synchronization program such as 'chronyd' or 'ntpd'.
       $ sudo date -s 20210310

 [53]